radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 *All*

 Indicates that the subject has the following rights to the targeted entry: read, write, search, delete, compare, and selfwrite.
-The All access right does not give the following rights to the target entry: proxy.
+The All access right does not give *proxy* permissions.

-Example of syntax when all operations are selected:
+Example of the syntax to indicate *all*:

 ```
 (targetattr = "homePhone")(target = "ldap:///dv=address book,o=vds")(targetfilter = "(securitylevel=secret)")(targetscope = "subtree")(version 3.0;acl "myaci";allow (all) (userdn = "ldap:///all");)